maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Permissions
 -----------

-The Archiefvernietingscomponent has a simple permission system, consisting of the following permissions:
+The Archiefvernietigingscomponent has a simple permission system, consisting of the following permissions:

 **can start destruction**